gusmiller/CMS-Database/README.md

 ## Application Usage

 The application is very simple and easy to use.
 User will be presented with a number of predefined options from where they can decide which data to retrieve from database.
-Database can initialized and seeded with fake names, department names, and roles, to mimic a real corporation organizatin.
+Database is initialized and seeded with fake names, department names, and roles, to mimic a real corporation organization.
 It is critical and part of a database design that we prevent data duplication.
-Therefore, when creating new departments, roles or employees profiles, the application will validate whether this information already exists or not, Proper message will be displayed to the user in case information already exist.
+Therefore, when creating new departments, roles or employee's profiles, the application will validate whether this information already exists or not, Proper message will be displayed to the user in case information already exist.

 But first we need a database.
 Read the following section to review how database is created.

 ### Database Intialization

-The CMS Employee Tracker requires a the CMS Employee database to be initialized before it can be used.
+The CMS Employee Tracker requires the CMS Employee database to be initialized before it can be used.
 I have provided scripts that can run from the MySQL Shell or MySQL Workbench, but the application database can be generated on the 'fly'.
 This allows inexperienced users to use the application when they launch it for the first time.
 When launching application for the first time, it performs a database validation -make sure database exists (which it won't).
 These are the database validation, initialization and seeding:

 <details style="margin-bottom: 25px; margin-top: 25px;">
 	<summary>1.
 Application attempst to open database and it will not find it.</summary>